On the Complexity of Quantum Field Theory: Complexity of QFT observables

 As a toy model example, consider again the $\phi^4$ theory on a point, whose observables are the correlation functions\footnote{In this theory, the observables depend only on the parameters of the theory since there are no kinematic variables.}

 These can be obtained non-perturbatively through a combination of recursion relations and differential equations \cite{Weinzierl:2022mmp}, and in \cite{Grimm:2023xqy} it was shown that $I_N$ has complexity $(\cF,\cD)=(4,8+\lceil N/4\rceil)$, growing stepwise linearly with $N$.
 Following the discussion above, one would then assign to this QFT the complexity class $(\cF,\cD)\sim \big(O(1),O(N)\big)$.
 Note that the growth of the format and degree have to be quantified separately.
 In this example, only $\cD$ grows, and since computational complexity grows polynomially in $\cD$, this indicates that there are algebraic relations present among the observables which reduce their information content.
+This example strengthens the idea that it is meaningful to quantify complexity by two numbers, as already noted in the mathematical literature.

 \paragraph{Total information of observables.} Another approach to measuring the complexity of a QFT through its observables is to exploit algebraic relations among observables, as encountered in the example of the previous paragraph, to reduce the \textit{total} information content to a finite amount.
 With this in mind, we reformulate our question: is there a finite amount of data, from which all observables can be generated through a simple prescription?
 Here it is important to specify what we precisely mean by simple prescription; one could take an extreme viewpoint and consider a Lagrangian of finite complexity to be the finite set of initial data, and the quantization of the theory to be the prescription for obtaining the observables.
 Instead, we will require that the simple prescription consists of elementary logical steps, e.g.~an algebraic recursion relation.